cuiIRISA/Prompt-Feedback-Optimizer-ML-BLOG/README.md

 ✅ **Structured Improvement Cycle**
 Implements a robust 5-stage process from task definition to continuous refinement

-✅ **Cloud Integration**
-Seamlessly integrates with Amazon Bedrock, leveraging Amazon Nova for task execution and DeepSeek-R1 for error analysis

 ✅ **Modular Architecture**
 Supports flexible integration with different LLMs and custom feedback mechanisms